Lecture: “What Lies Behind Synchronization: From Neurons to Individuals, Between Performance and Pathology” UM Thursdays

 Institute of Botany – University of Montpellier

-Tram line 1 – Albert 1er stop
+Tram Line 1 – Albert 1er Stop

 Free admission

-UM Thursdays: a unique series of lectures
+“UM Thursdays”: a new series of lectures

-The University of Montpellier, with its eight faculties, two schools, and six institutes, boasts a wealth of teachers andProfessors a wide variety of fields of study.
-It wanted to showcase them and make them accessible to as many people as possible by offering a unique series of lectures, with one event per month from October 2017 to May 2018.
+With its eight faculties, two schools, and six institutes, the University of Montpellier boasts a wealth of instructors andProfessors a wide range of academic disciplines.
+The university sought to highlight their work and make it accessible to as many people as possible by offering a unique lecture series, with one event per month from October 2017 to May 2018.